terraenn/yet-another-godot-animation-lib/README.md

 2. Create a new AnimationHelper with AnimationHelper.create_animation_helper()
 3. Call methods on the animation helper instance
 <br>
 To see the documentation press F1 in Godot with the script in the project files, type AnimationHelper and press Enter.
-You should be able to see a list of variables, signals, enum and methods with explanations on what they do under them.
+You should be able to see a list of variables, signals, constants, enums and methods with explanations on what they do under them.

 ## Features:
 - Basic animation chaining